 - Weight fluctuations

 - Stomach & gastrointestinal issues

 - Wounds are slow to heal

 Many different viruses can cause colds and flu-like symptoms.
 Colds usually develop as the result of exposure to rhinoviruses, for example, which flu develops after infection from an influenza virus .
 It is often difficult to tell the difference between a cold and flu based solely on symptoms, but the flu generally produces more severe symptoms compared with colds.

-While it is normal for an adult to catch two or three colds every year and bounce back in seven to 10 days, sneezing or sniffling more often or for longer can indicate a weakened immune system .
+While it is normal for an adult to catch two to four every year and bounce back in seven to 10 days, sneezing or sniffling more often or for longer can indicate a weakened immune system .
 Symptoms of colds and flu include:

 - Sore throat

 Always feeling tired and lethargic